mac-chaffee/watch-learnpython/README.md

 # watch-learnpython
-Opens the latest questions from /r/learnpython in your browser
+Opens the latest questions from /r/learnpython in your browser as soon as they appear!

 ## Installation Instructions